 Enhanced Tuberculosis Surveillance commenced on 1 January 1999 in England and Wales, and the following year in Northern Ireland, with the aim of continually providing detailed and comparable information on the epidemiology of tuberculosis and specifically to enable more precise estimates of trends in tuberculosis incidence in subgroups of the population.

-The minimum dataset includes notification details, demographic, clinical and microbiological information on all cases of tuberculosis in Wales reported by clinicians to local health protection teams, then via Public Health Wales CDSC to the HPA in Colindale.
+The minimum dataset includes notification details, demographic, clinical and microbiological information on all cases of tuberculosis in Wales reported by clinicians to local health protection teams, then via Public Health Wales CDSC to Public Health England in Colindale.

 Enhanced Tuberculosis Surveillance provides an annual corrected analysis of reports by age, sex, ethnic group, country of birth, site of disease and region.

-The latest surveillance report for Wales, published in February 2012, is available from the link: Enhanced TB Surveillance Annual Report for Wales: Data to end of 2011 [Pdf, 450Kb]
+The latest surveillance report for Wales, published in December 2013, is available from the link: Enhanced TB Surveillance Annual Report for Wales: Data to end of 2012 [Pdf, 516KB]

 All previous reports for Wales are available from the link: Enhanced TB Surveillance Annual Reports for Wales

-The latest surveillance report of TB in the UK was published by the HPA in December 2011 and is available from the link: Tuberculosis in the UK: 2012 report
+The latest surveillance report of TB in the UK was published by Public Health England in August 2013 and is available from the link: Tuberculosis in the UK: 2013 report

 Notification data: Real time data for the notification of clinically diagnosed tuberculosis are available from the link: Interactive Trend Data for Wales.
 However, with notiifcation data it is difficult to accurately identify duplicate forms received from more than one physician involved in the management of the same incident case, and to completely exclude through de-notification cases wrongly diagnosed as tuberculosis.
 As a result, numbers of cases reported annually through notifications differ from the number of cases reported through more rigorously checked National Surveys and Enhanced Tuberculosis Surveillance.
 Therefore trends in tuberculosis notifications should be interpreted with caution.